leapsecurity/Pastepwnd/README.md

 ##Introduction
 -----
 Pastepwnd helps identify compromised email addresses and/or domains.
 It is a python based wrapper for the [HIBP](https://haveibeenpwned.com) and [Canario](https://canar.io) services.
-All results are written to an HTML file for easy reference.
+Compromised emails/domains are written to an HTML file along with their respective pastes for easy reference.

 ## Installation
 -----